 cd my-first-pipeline

-This creates a standard project structure with a pipelines/ directory, a tools/ directory for custom integrations, and an openclaw.config.ts configuration file.
+This creates a standard project structure with a pipelines/ directory for your workflow definitions, a tools/ directory for custom integrations, and an openclaw.config.ts configuration file that manages global settings like model providers, memory backends, and connector credentials.

-Pipelines in Openclaw are defined in YAML.
-Here's a minimal pipeline that takes a user query, searches your knowledge base, and returns a grounded response:
+Here is a practical pipeline that takes a user query, searches your knowledge base, and returns a grounded response:

 # pipelines/support-assistant.yaml